Interested in the low FODMAP diet for children?

 Lactose is the main type of carbohydrate found in milk and dairy products.

-A lactose breath test can be organised by your child’s doctor if you suspect lactose malabsorption.
+Your child’s doctor can organise a lactose breath test if you suspect lactose malabsorption.

-These only need to be restricted if your child has a fructose malabsorption.
+These only need to be restricted if your child has fructose malabsorption.

 You’ll be relieved to know that vegetables with excess fructose are asparagus and artichokes which children don’t tend to eat in large quantities.

-As part of the low FODMAP trial, it’s still important that children meet their daily quota of five servings of fruit and vegetables per day.
+As part of the low FODMAP trial, it’s still important that children meet their daily quota of five servings of fruit and vegetables daily.

 Your dietitian may suggest restricting fruit with excess fructose such as: